sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 Lower P90 wait times indicate better relative performance.

 ### Peer Benchmark Selection

 The median was selected as the primary peer-group benchmark because it is less sensitive to unusually high or low wait-time values and better represents the performance of a typical corporation within the same hospital peer group.

-The median was retained in the broader yearly trend analysis because it is still useful for understanding overall performance and the influence of extreme values.
+The median was also used to summarize the broader yearly trends because it provides a more stable view of typical corporation-level performance when unusually high values are present.

-For peer benchmarking, the performance gap is calculated as:
+For peer benchmarking, the performance gap was calculated as:

 `Corporation P90 - Peer Group Median P90`

-A positive gap indicates a higher wait time than the peer-group median, while a negative gap indicates a lower wait time.
+A positive gap means the corporation's P90 wait time was higher than its peer-group median, while a negative gap means it was lower.
+Because lower P90 values indicate better performance, a positive gap represents relatively worse performance.

 The peer benchmark is calculated separately for each hospital peer group within each fiscal year.